wlsf82/i-HOPe-im-IN/TestPlan.md

 >
 > Also, at the bottom of the app requirements (at the API section), it says "customer size is: Small, when # of employees is <= 10; Medium when it is <= 1000; Big otherwise."
 >
-> This statement differs from the previous that said that Small was until 100 employess, not 10.
+> This statement differs from the previous that said that Small was until 100 employees, not 10.
 >
 > We need to clarify with the business what's the rule, and fix it accordingly.
 Finally, when fixing it, I suggest covering all scenarios with tests so that no bug can come back, and no more confusion will happen.
 >
-> My hunch is that the API docs are the ones to follow, but better fo clarify with the business.
+> As a reference, [here](https://github.com/chema-delbarco/Hopin-Exam-QE/blob/main/backend/server.js#L26)'s how it's implemented at the API.
 >
 > There's also a grammar issue, where in some places it mentions greater **then** and less **then**, when it should be greater **than** and less **than**.
 ### TC6 - Clicks customer name